 Annual meetings with the advisory board members, composed of organic farmers and representatives of institutions and associations from the organic grain industry, has also offered us an opportunity to present preliminary findings from our research.

-- 1 extension report under development on Phase 1 research, farmer survey
+- 1 extension report was published on Phase 1 research, farmer survey, and is available at https://www.extension.purdue.edu/extmedia/HO/HO-312-W.pdf

-- Three articles are in development from Phase 1 survey research (James Farmer is leading one, Analena Bruce is leading a second, and Stacey Giroux is leading a third).
+- Three articles are in development from Phase 1 survey research:

 - Presentation: Farmer, J., Bruce, A., Giroux, S., Dickinson, S., and O’Donnell, M. (2019).
 Conventional to organic transition amongst Indiana grain farmers: A narrative approach to understanding farmer attitudes.
 2019 Annual Meeting of the Rural Sociological Society.
 Richmond, VA: August 7-August 10.